Ho Yow: End of Consulship

 Six Companies had filed grievances against Ho, and sent a list of complaints against Ho to the Chinese Imperial government.
 One of the complaints was the taking of bribes.
 Another concern was his lack of aggression during the debates on extending the Chinese Exclusion Act.
 The Chinese Exclusion Act was extended for 10 more years.
 Ho's title as consulate general was recalled by the Imperial government in 1902.

 Chinese-American Commercial Company

-After the termination from his consul position, Ho would then become manager and vice president of the Chinese-American Commercial Company.
-Incorporated in California backed by $1 million in gold by local and state bank presidents, the company was also international.
-The company had several offices in cities including Hong Kong, San Francisco, Chicago, and New York.
+After his termination from the consul position, Ho became manager and vice president of the Chinese-American Commercial Company.
+The company was incorporated in California, backed by $1 million in gold by local and state bank presidents, and international, with several offices in Hong Kong, San Francisco, Chicago, and New York.